tahowallet/extension/rfb/rfb-3-multinetwork-dapp-connections.md

 ### 2.2.
 Implementation

-#### dApp Settings

-This should be broken down into 2 pieces: permission and current connection,
+This should be broken down into 2 pieces: permission and current connection.

 We store these information in services but have a redux slice contain all of these for the UI.